Here's a run-down on Maryland's historic Senate race

 Hogan’s allies have funded television ads attacking Alsobrooks for owing $47,000 in taxes and interest on a D.C. property, though Hogan himself is dismissive of the issue.
 Time Magazine recently reported that during his time as governor, Hogan voted multiple times as a member of the State Board of Public Workers to give state loans or grants to clients of his Annapolis real estate brokerage firm.

 Hogan’s reputation as a fair governor has helped him thus far in the race, and he champions himself as someone who can lead bipartisan deals in Congress.
-However, Alsobrooks and her allies have noted that many Republicans support Hogan’s Senate bid, including former President Donald Trump and Senate Minority Leader Mitch McConnel.
+However, Alsobrooks and her allies have noted that many Republicans support Hogan’s Senate bid, including former President Donald Trump and Senate Minority Leader Mitch McConnell.

 “I kind of followed Hogan’s policies when he was governor,” said Olivia Calkins, a sophomore landscape architecture major. “[However], I support [Alsobrooks] more than I support Hogan … just because I think he would support the GOP more strongly even though he says he would be independent.”

-According to the New York Times, as of Nov.
+According to The New York Times, as of Nov.
 5 at 9:25 am, Alsobrooks has an 11% lead over Hogan.
 With control of the Senate hanging in the balance, the results of this election will affect American politics for years to come.